mytech-today-now/wp-meme-player-2/PromptBuilding.md

             - **Visibility:**
                 - **Functionality:** Allow administrators to hide playlists from the Playlist Page through the plugin settings.
                 - **Toggle Option:** Allow administrators to enable or disable the visibility of the Playlist Page entirely.
             - **Access Control:**
                 - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations.
             - **Feature Toggle:**
                 - **Functionality:** Provide options to turn off the first and second row features entirely, allowing administrators to customize the Playlist Page layout based on site requirements.
                 - **Toggle Option:** Allow administrators to enable or disable the visibility of the Playlist Page entirely.
-                    - **Access Control:**
-                        - **Settings Page Access:** Restrict access to the plugin settings page exclusively to Administrators and Editors, ensuring that only authorized users can modify featured rows configurations.
             - **Pagination:**
                 - **Functionality:** Implement pagination for the Playlist Page, ensuring that the first page includes the first and second rows (if enabled) followed by sorted and grouped playlist items.
 Subsequent pages will display additional sorted and grouped playlists.
                 - **User Experience:** Ensure smooth navigation between pages with clear indicators of the current page and total number of pages.
             - **Grid Item Composition:**
                 - **Title of the Playlist:** Displayed prominently to identify the playlist.
                 - **Publish Date:** Indicates when the playlist was created or last updated.
                 - **Preview GIF:** Provides a visual snapshot of the playlist's content, enhancing user engagement.
                 - **Play Button:** An interactive element that redirects the user to the Playlist in the appropriate layout, opening in a new tab to maintain the user's current browsing context.
         - **Featured Rows Configuration:**
             - **First Row Settings:**
                 - **Options:**